-We compared indclus, both implementations of sindclus, ewindclus, and emindclus on 3 sets of problems.
-The first set is a collection of 6 typical data sets from psychological experiments that have been used in previous additive clustering work (originally by Shepard and Arabie (1979), except for animals-s, Mechelen and Storms (1995), and animals, Chaturvedi and Carroll (1994)).
-The number of objects (n) and the number of features used (k) are listed for each instance as part of Table 3.
-The second set of problems contains noiseless synthetic data derived from ADCLUS models with 8, 16, 32, 64, and 128 objects.
-In a rough approximation of the human data, the number of clusters was set to $2\log_2(n)$, and as in previous ADCLUS work, each object was inserted in each cluster with probability 0.5.
+We compared indclus, both implementations of sindclus, ewindclus, and em-indclus on 3 sets of problems.
+(For compatibility with the em-indclus code, only problems with a single source matrix were used.)
+The first set is a collection of 6 typical data sets from psychological experiments that have been used in previous additive clustering work.
+These instances are summarized in Table 2, which lists the number of objects (n), the number of features used to fit the data (k), and the paper in which additive clustering was first applied to that set.
+The second set of problems contains noiseless synthetic data derived from INDCLUS models with 8, 16, 32, 64, and 128 objects.
+In a rough approximation of the human data, the number of clusters was set to $2\log_2(n)$, and as in previous INDCLUS work, each object was inserted in each cluster with probability 0.5.
 A single similarity matrix was generated from each model using weights and constants uniformly distributed between 1 and 6.
 The third set of problems was derived from the second by adding gaussian noise with a variance of 10% of the variance of the similarity data and enforcing symmetry.
 Each algorithm was run at least 50 times on each data set.
-Runs that crashed or resulted in a VAF < 0 were ignored.
 To avoid biasing our conclusions in favor of methods requiring more computation time, those results were then used to derive the distribution of results that would be expected if all algorithms were run simultaneously and those that finished early were re-run repeatedly until the slowest algorithm finished its first run, with any re-runs in progress at that point discarded.1